tsitema/ComsolExamples/README.md

 * **Topological_Maxwell_Waves_Slab_Corner.mph**

 A slab waveguide to demonstrate topological surface Maxwell waves.
 It consists of two adjacent slab waveguides with different permittivity and permeability.
 Surface waves are excited by a dipole at the interface.

+* **LaserAnnealing.mph**

+Annealing of a material with a moving Gaussian beam.
+Annealing increases the material's absorbtion coefficient according to Arrhenius equation.